 The specific objectives are:

-- To provide an understanding of solid waste management issues and impacts on public health and environment
+- To provide an understanding of solid waste management issues and impacts on public health and the environment

 - Introduce existing regulations and guidelines

-- Introduce the concept of Integrated Solid Waste Management (ISWM) plan, Waste Management Hierarchy, and basic Functional Elements (Generation, Storage, Transport, Transform, Disposal)
+- Introduce the concept of an Integrated Solid Waste Management (ISWM) plan, Waste Management Hierarchy, and basic Functional Elements (Generation, Storage, Transport, Transform, Disposal)

 - Provide an understanding of physical, chemical and biological mechanisms and principles of solid waste management and available methods and tools